AmpersandJS/ampersandjs.com/learn_markdown/state.md

 ```

-With the model above, the descrition will only be run through that linkifier method once, unless of course the description changes.
+With the model above, the description will only be run through that linkifier method once, unless of course the description changes.

 ## Derived properties are intelligently triggered